smart-edge-open/edgeservices/README.md

 * Connectivity issues
   - If a script cannot fetch packages from the internet and ends with error message, make sure no firewall blocks connections to the external services on the internet on TCP port `21,80,443` and UDP `53` or Proxy ports
-  - Some fetched packets might get corrupted when downloading - if it is GO language package, remove the following folder and run failing Ansible script again.
-    ```
-    # rm -rf /root/go
-    ```

   - Commands print error about missing `urllib3` package.
 Reinstall this package as follows and run failing Ansible script again.
     ```
     # pip uninstall -y urllib3`